dhutapratama/docs/hashing.md

 <a name="adjusting-the-bcrypt-work-factor"></a>
 #### Adjusting The Bcrypt Work Factor

-If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the `rounds` option; however, the default work factor managed by Laravel is acceptable for most applications:
+If you are using the Bcrypt algorithm, the `make` method allows you to manage the work factor of the algorithm using the `rounds` option; however, the default work factor managed by Lets is acceptable for most applications:

     $hashed = Hash::make('password', [
         'rounds' => 12,